-The Times has a wonderful summary article of High Dynamic Range photography.
+The New York Times has a wonderful summary article of High Dynamic Range photography.

 (I have a strong suspicion that the article is heavily influenced by discussion on the HDR Flickr group.)

-I dabbled with HDR, and I’ll probably do so again.
-The problem with HDR is that the photos end up looking very unnatural.
+I dabble with HDR, and I’ll probably do so again.
+And my basic problem with HDR is that the photos end up looking very unnatural:

 But Ms. Joffre’s theory is that the pros’ assessments are based on photography’s traditional limitations — in effect, how people think photos should look, rather than the actual dynamic range of scenes.